 When you make a booking or make an enquiry including but not restricted to the entry of a registration number, we share this data and where required to make a booking any personal information you have provided with a garage.
 The garage receiving either the registration number or personal data is responsible for handling your information in accordance with the law.
 We remind all garages subscribing to our platform of their responsibilities to you.
 By submitting your registration number and any personal data to us, you consent to such transfers taking place.

-With the exception of garages we may share your data with service providers, suppliers and sub-contractors.
+With the exception of garages we may share your data with service providers, suppliers and sub-contractors, including but not limited to TekCor4, where we may receive a payment.
 Where any data is shared we will have in place agreements that require them to keep your data secure under the required data laws.

 When you create an account on BookMyGarage, we retain your personal data until such time as you close your account or the personal data which we have collected from you is no longer required in order to perform the action or supply the service which you originally requested.
 Thereafter, we will keep your personal data for as long as is necessary: